WoollyMittens/photo-tiler/README.md

 **links : {string}** - A CSS Rule that describes the toggle buttons within *parent*.

 **imageslice : {string}** - A web-service for requesting cropped tiles of an image on the server.
 An example is provided as *./php/imageslice.php*.

+**transforms : {boolean}** - Allow CSS3 transforms over CSS2.
+This should be faster on mobile devices.

 **width : {integer}** - The width of the slideshow.